 Why is improving student vocabulary so important?

-Vocabulary development is essential for reading comprehension, writing quality, listening vocabulary and speaking vocabulary.
+Vocabulary development is essential for reading comprehension, writing quality, listening vocabulary, and speaking vocabulary.
 So, acquiring new words is critical for your students’ success in all areas of life.
-Research has shown that students with learning difficulties are likely to struggle with reading comprehension because they do not have the oral vocab needed to understand texts.
+Research has shown that students with learning difficulties are likely to struggle with reading comprehension because they do not have the oral vocabulary they need to understand texts.

-Because teaching and learning vocabulary is so important we have created a new, vibrant, hands-on learning tool.
+Because teaching and learning vocabulary is so important we have created some new, vibrant, hands-on learning tools.
 Get ready for your head to spin!
-It’s brilliant and it’s FREE!
+It’s brilliant!